 Most of your weight loss capability actually comes from strength training—not cardio alone.
 Cardio is definitely beneficiary, but when you stop the workout, cardio stops working for you.
 On average, it takes four hours for your body temperate to return to normal after any workout, and during that time, your metabolism receives a boost, but it’s not the same as strength training.
 You get a rough thirty-six hours post strength workout that your body will continue to burn calories and build muscle.
 That’s why you often hear about taking time off between workouts; it’s actually true.
 The more weight (in a safe manner) the better your workout, and the more effects your muscle building period will have.

-Benefits of Ankle and Wrist Weights
+Benefits Of Ankle And Wrist Weights

 We know that using these weights aids in resistance training, which can help you burn more calories, and build better muscle, but it’s about where that muscle goes that counts.
 They may seem like a minor addition to your workout, but when you apply small boosts to each individual workout, it adds up quickly.

-Resistance means more muscle, but that muscle doesn’t always go to your legs.
+Toning Your Legs - Resistance means more muscle, but that muscle doesn’t always go to your legs.
 In most cases, resistance training applies towards your arms and torso in exercises like chin-ups and push-ups.
 When you use ankle weights, you’ll be putting all of that muscle growth potential in your legs, which can be one of the most difficult areas of the body to tone.
 You have less area to work with, and it’s exactly why you need to utilize as much resistance training as possible in key, hard-to-train areas.

-One key point that a lot of others fail to focus on is your stamina, or your endurance.
+Endurance Training - One key point that a lot of others fail to focus on is your stamina, or your endurance.
 Resistance training, as a general rule, will increase your endurance levels, but they also drain you physically.
 With wrist and ankle weights, you get just enough additional resistance to break a harder sweat, but without training every muscle in your body with numerous machines at the gym.
 This is going to give you the perfect level of weight loss and strength training, all while keeping your energy at a stable level.